Deccan College Post-Graduate and Research Institute

-Deccan College Post-Graduate and Research Institute, also referred to as Deccan College, is a post-graduate institute of Archeology, Linguistics and Sanskrit & Lexicography in Pune, India.
+Deccan College Post-Graduate and Research Institute, also referred to as Deccan College, is a public deemed university and a post-graduate institute of Archeology, Linguistics and Sanskrit & Lexicography in Pune, India.
+Recently, in May 2026, Dr. Bhushan Patwardhan, who is a biomedical scientist has been appointed as the Chancellor of the college.

 History

 Early years (1821 to 1939)

 Established on 6 October 1821 as Hindoo College, it is one of the oldest institutions of modern learning in India.
 It was started under Mountstuart Elphinstone (Lt.
 Governor of Bombay Presidency), with funds diverted from the erstwhile Peshwa's Dakshina Fund, later disbursed by Sardar Khanderao Dabhade after the Territories of the Peshwa were annexed in 1818.
 It was also known as the Poona Sanskrit College.
 The first principal was Major Thomas Candy.

 In 1837, English and other modern subjects were added to the curriculum.
 An English school was added to the college in 1842; on 7 June 1851 the English school was merged with the Hindoo College to form Poona College.
 In 1857, the principal was Sir Edwin Arnold, followed by W.A.
 Russell in 1860.